FlorianReimold/ecal-cop/README.md

 ##### `ECAL_CORE_SUBSCRIBER` (Default: ON)
 - Enabling this option includes the eCAL subscriber functionality.
 This is crucial for components that need to subscribe to and receive data from the eCAL communication infrastructure.
-- Requires serilization library google::protobuf or cereal
+- Requires serilization library google::protobuf or cereal.

 ##### `ECAL_CORE_TIMEPLUGIN` (Default: ON)
 Enabling this option includes the eCAL time plugin functionality.
 This allows for precise synchronization of time across different components using eCAL.